kinoshitayoshihiro/composer2/README.md

 ```bash
 modcompose groove info model.pkl --json --stats
 ```
+This displays the model order, auxiliary tuples, token counts per instrument, and the serialized size.

 Order can be selected automatically using minimal perplexity on a validation split.
 The CLI exposes smoothing parameters as well.
 Use ``--alpha`` to control